FREE SPEECH HISTORY TIMELINE

 Artemisia Gentileschi (1645-1650): Lucretia

-According to Roman legends, the Roman Republic is established in 509 BC – roughly 250 years after Romulus kills his twin brother and founds the city.
+According to Roman legends, the Roman Republic is established in 509 BC – roughly 250 years after the legendary Romulus kills his twin brother and founds the eternal city.

 As the legend goes, the Romans expel their last king, Tarquin the Proud, after his son rapes the noblewoman Lucretia.

 The Romans swear an oath never to be governed by a king again, and Lucretia’s husband, Lucius Tarquinius Collatinus, becomes one of Rome’s first two consuls.